pthom/hello_imgui/docs/book/_sources/doc_params.md

     float dpiWindowSizeFactor = 0.0f;

     // `fontRenderingScale`
-    //     factor (that is either 1 or < 1.) by which fonts glyphs should be
-    //     scaled at rendering time.
+    //     factor (that is either 1 or < 1.) by which fonts glyphs should be scaled at rendering time.
-    //     On macOS retina screens, it will be 0.5, since macOS APIs hide
+    //  On macOS retina screens, it will be 0.5, since macOS APIs hide the real resolution of the screen.
+    //  Changing this value will *not* change the visible font size on the screen, however it will
+    //  affect the size of the loaded glyphs.
+    //  For example, if fontRenderingScale=0.5 (which is the default on a macOS retina screen),
+    //  a font size of 16 will be loaded as if it was 32, and will be rendered at half size.
+    //   This leads to a better rendering quality on some platforms.
-    //     the real resolution of the screen. float fontRenderingScale = 0.0f;
+    // (This parameter will be used to set ImGui::GetIO().FontGlobalScale at startup) float fontRenderingScale = 0.0f;

+	// `onlyUseFontDpiResponsive`
+	// If true, guarantees that only HelloImGui::LoadDpiResponsiveFont will be used to load fonts.
+	// (also for the default font)
+	bool onlyUseFontDpiResponsive = false;

     // `dpiFontLoadingFactor`
     //     factor by which font size should be multiplied at loading time to get a similar
     //     visible size on different OSes.
-    //      The size will be equivalent to a size given for a 96 PPI screen float DpiFontLoadingFactor() { return dpiWindowSizeFactor / fontRenderingScale;};
+    //  The size will be equivalent to a size given for a 96 PPI screen float DpiFontLoadingFactor() const {
+        float r = dpiWindowSizeFactor / fontRenderingScale;
+        return r;
+    };
 };

 // ----------------------------------------------------------------------------

 ```

 ----